kyleschaeffer/menu.js/README.md

   });
 </script>
 ```
 In this example, the **menu.js** script adds clickable expand/collapse buttons to each menu item that contains a child menu (much like an accordion).
+[See the demo.](http://oldrivercreative.com/menu/example-expand.html)

 ### Drop-down menus
 You can use additional configuration options to alter the expandable behavior of your menus, or even create drop-down menus.